-The next few days passed by pretty quickly and for a few short days life seemed like it was pretty much back to normal.
-All the Gryffindors were on a post- win high and everyone seemed to be in a good mood, which was only heightened by some good weather, which given that it was October was extremely unusual.
+The day after the Quidditch game all of the Gryffindors were on a post- win high and everyone seemed to be in a good mood, which was only heightened by some good weather, which given that it was October was extremely unusual.
 It wasn’t unheard of to have snow here in October so the fact that it was in all probabilities the last nice day that we would have until about next April, everyone was making the most of it.

 As for me, it was the happiest that I had been in a while.
 Things seemed like they were back to normal in many ways.
 For the first time in weeks I was finally able to spend time with my friends.
 After a very late breakfast, which should probably have been classified as lunch instead given it was well after 12 before any of us woke after the partying from the night before, Harry, Ginny, Ron and I went outdoors to take a walk by the lake.
 It felt good to be spending time with them again after so many weeks of feeling slightly left out.
 Ron was for once Lavender free, although where she was, nobody knew.
 Believe me we asked.
 It was so unusual to see Ron without Lavender hanging off of him somewhere, but he just mumbled some excuse about her being busy and swiftly changed the subject, so none of us brought it up again.
 Whatever the reason was, the selfish part of me was glad that she wasn’t with us so that things could be more like normal and so I wouldn’t have to watch two couples being all loved up whilst feeling incredibly more and more like a spare part.